NUIJCHAIWAT/nextflow-from-genai-to-agent-dev/day-1/Instructions/02a-AI-foundry-sdk.md

     > **Note**: You can also use the Azure OpenAI endpoint!

-3. navigate to the folder containing the chat application code files and view them:
+3. From the cloned repository, navigate to the folder containing the chat application code files and view them:

     ```
    cd day-1/LabFiles/chat-app/csharp